Neko-vecter/sensor-data-release/README.md

 [include sensor-data/*.cfg]
 ```

-The config in `moonraker.conf` should be automatically added if using seploy tool.
+The config in `moonraker.conf` should be automatically added if using deploy tool.
 ```
 [update_manager sensor-data-release]
 type: git_repo